 The {lang} component of the filename should indicate the language of the report contained within the report package.
 The {lang} component should follow ISO 639-1 format (two-letter code).

-KVK-FR-XXX: Extension taxonomy document file name SHOULD not exceed twenty characters.
+G4-1-5\1: The {base} component of extension taxonomy document file names SHOULD not exceed twenty characters.

-In case of violation, the following messages are recommended to be used:
+In case of violation, the following message is recommended to be used:

 Warning: "baseComponentInNameOfTaxonomyFileExceedsTwentyCharacters"